 Job Growth and Outlook

 Jobs within the fashion industry are limited but varied, so here are different job growth predictions from the U.S. Bureau of Labor Statistics (BLS) current Occupational Outlook Handbook for different fashion merchandising careers.
-As a point of reference, the job growth rate for all occupations combined is 7 percent through 2026.
+As a point of reference, the job growth rate for all occupations combined is 4% through 2029.

 |Fashion Merchandising Careers||Job Growth Through 2030|